HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/demo/pzn_demoinstall.md

         `ConfigEngine.bat create-pzndemo-users -DPortalAdminPwd=<password> -DWasPassword=<password>`
         `ConfigEngine.bat install-pzndemo -DPortalAdminPwd=<password> -DWasPassword=<password>`

-4. Stop and restart the HCL Digital Experience (DX) server.
+4. Stop and restart the HCL DX server.

 5. Open your web browser and log in to the Portal as **wpsadmin** user.